jbpawlik/OKBloomer/README.md

 8. Run the site using the terminal command 'rails s' and navigate to localhost:3000.
 NOTE: it is possible that your machine assigned the server to another address; this can be checked by reading the terminal log generated after running 'rails s'.
 9. Tests can be run with the 'rspec' terminal command

 Alternately, visit the live deployment on [Heroku](http://okbloomer.herokuapp.com).
-You can sign up or use the test account (email: test@test.com, password: User2002!)
+You can log in using the test account (email: test@test.com, password: User2002!)
 ---
 ### Known Bugs
 No bugs have been reported at this time.
 Please open a pull request if you run into performance issues.